bahadirdonmez/arch-linux/FIRSTSTEPS.md

 ### Systemd 1Password Service

-1. Create a systemd folder to manage services:

-    ```bash
-    $ mkdir -p ~/.config/systemd/user/
-    ```

-2. To launch 1Password at startup as a systemd service, run the following
+1. To configure 1Password to launch at startup using systemd, enter the following command:
-command:

     ```bash
     $ echo -e "\